 This course requires the following pre-requisites:

-To maximize the likelihood of successfully completing this course, one should have:
+To maximize the likelihood of successfully completing this course, one should preferably have:

 This 1-day course is intended for those who have an interest in a sailboat, but may have limited knowledge and experience.
-Tula can help you determine whether the cruising life is for you with this introductory course.
+Peter can help you determine whether the cruising life is for you with this introductory course.
 This one day cruise out of Tsehum Harbour is to such delightful anchorages as Glenthorne Passage.
-We will introduce novice sailors to safe practices in preparing to leave the dock while underway and when returning to the dock.
-There is no examination, no prerequisites, and students will participate in hands-on sailing on this all-inclusive course .
+We will introduce novice sailors to safe practices in preparing to leave the dock while underway and returning to the dock.
+There is no examination, no prerequisites, and students will participate in hands-on sailing on this all-inclusive course.

 Ashore Knowledge you’ll learn:

-We can plan private cruising courses of longer duration to interesting coastal destinations which can incorporate events and activities such as historical locations, wine-tasting, music concerts, and in-depth fishing and proceeding.
+We can plan private cruising courses of longer duration to interesting coastal destinations which can incorporate events and activities such as historical locations, wine-tasting, music concerts, and in-depth fishing.

 The Maritime Radio course teaches emergency radio procedures and everyday operating techniques.
 Learn all about the uses of marine radios, choice of frequencies, operation, phonetic alphabet, procedural words and phrases, as well as Digital Selective Calling and the Global Maritime Distress and Safety System, (DSC/GMDSS).
 All mariners, including recreational boaters, will want to take advantage of the many features and capabilities of this innovative form “automatic” radio.
 Secure your lifeline.

 You can attend courses we run or you can challenge this test and we can invigilate you sitting this test.

 We supply the study materials including text and CD-ROM and these materials will prepare you for the Restricted Operator Certificate (Maritime) exam.
 To operate a maritime radio, you need the certificate.
 It’s the law!

 To learn more about ROCM, visit their website here.